Published on Sep 08, 2020 and last reviewed on Mar 02, 2023 - 6 min read

 Hyperplastic polyps - They are typically benign and generally do not turn cancerous.

 The best way to prevent it is by getting it surgically removed.

 Gene Mutations - Mutations of specific genes can make members of a family more prone to this cancer.
 Genetic damage or changes to DNA can cause the cell to grow uncontrollably.
-If any of your family members has been diagnosed with colon cancer, you have to be screened at regular intervals.
+If any family members have been diagnosed with colon cancer, they must be screened at regular intervals.

 Lifestyle - People with inactive lifestyles are more prone.